 In 2011, HMA complied with a court order to hand over evidence that led to Cody Kretsinger’s arrest, a LulzSec hacker involved with an attack on the Sony Pictures website.
 HMA says it does not log the contents of its users’ internet traffic, but it does keep detailed metadata logs that include users’ real IP addresses, which was enough to charge Kretsinger with a crime.

 Now that the UK has passed the Snooper’s Charter, which requires service providers to maintain detailed logs of what their users do online, UK-based HideMyAss seems like the last service any privacy-conscious person would want to sign up for.

 FAQs of Australian VPNs (2021)

-❓How much does a VPN cost in Australia?
+How much does a VPN cost in Australian Dollars?